Where can I see Christmas lights around Austin?

-- Zilker Park tree – The Christmas tree created out of thousands of lights and a replica moonlight tower will be lit on Dec.
+- Zilker Park tree – The Christmas tree created out of thousands of lights and a replica moonlight tower was lit on Dec.
 1. It will remain lit for spinning contests, admiration, and general holiday cheer until Dec.
 31 from 6 p.m. – midnight every night.
 Click here for more information.

 Feel free to email KVUE.com online correspondent Rebekah Hood at firstname.lastname@example.org if you know of other city-wide, free, or large light displays.